valenjet/upskill-in-testing-with-csharp/manuscript/ch01/chapter01.md

 ## Prerequisites

-To follow along with the examples in this book, you need the following:
-* A good working knowledge of the C# language.
+To follow along with the examples in this book, you need a good working knowledge of the C# language.
   - *Neither C# nor .NET is explained in detail in this book.*

-* This book was written using `zsh` on a Mac.
+This book was written using `zsh` on a Mac.
 The commands are mostly limited to `cd` to change director, `ls` to list files, and the `dotnet` command line program to run the tests.

-* The IDE used is *Visual Studio Code* (VS Code) with the *C# Dev Kit* extension.
+The integrated development environment (IDE) used for this book is *Visual Studio Code* (VS Code) with the *C# Dev Kit* extension.

 ### Fundamentals of C#